Engineering leader, applied AI

-Director of Engineering, Applied AI
+Director of Engineering, Applied AI at EQengineered.

 Applied AI with product discipline